Awia00/Programming-Massively-Parallel-Hardware/Exercises/Week02/Doc/Task 3.md

     Now each of the 109 cycles must be done 16 times (for each iteration) and adding 30 for startup(store) totalling at: 1744+30 = 1774 cycles.

 ### c)
-Since the matrix matrix multiplication is just a dot product for each column and row, we can reuse the pervious result.
+Since the matrix matrix multiplication is just a dot product for each column and row, we can reuse the previous result.
 Foreach entry in the output matrix we have to calculate the dot product over some row and column.
-Since the output matrix also has 1024 entries we get:
+Since the output matrix also has 1024*1024 entries we get:

     1024 * 1024 * 1774 cycles = 1 860 173 824 cycles